 Brian Wegner is excited to return to Colorado after serving two terms as an AmeriCorps NCCC Team Leader in the Southwest Region.
 He recently completed his Master of Public Service degree at the University of Arkansas Clinton School of Public Service.
 There, Brian created and implemented educational programming for museums around the state of Arkansas, organized a student service trip to respond after Hurricane Harvey, monitored educational programming at a wildlife conservation in Namibia, and helped the City of Little Rock develop a day labor program for individuals experiencing homelessness.

-Brian served as an AmeriCorps State member in Michigan, developing urban gardens for refugee populations in the city while earning his B.S. in Physiology at Michigan State University.
+Brian served as an AmeriCorps State member in Michigan, developing urban gardens for refugee populations in the city while earning his bachelor's degree in physiology at Michigan State University.
 After graduating, he spent two years serving with AmeriCorps NCCC in communities across Colorado, New Mexico, Texas, and Arkansas on veteran wellness, environmental stewardship, and disaster response.

 In his free time, Brian enjoys reading, climbing, biking, traveling, and spending time his partner and her cat.

 Direct: (720) 610-6011 | firstname.lastname@example.org